-The starting point for both maps is a MODIS-based present-day land cover map at 0.5 degree resolution (Lawrence and Chase

-- 115 2007) providing the global distribution of 17 Plant Functional Types (PFTs).
+The starting point for both maps is a MODIS-based present-day land cover map at 0.5 degree resolution (Lawrence and Chase 115 2007) providing the global distribution of 17 Plant Functional Types (PFTs).
 Crops and shrubs which are present in the original map are not considered in the FOREST and GRASS experiments and are set to zero.
 To create the FOREST map, the fractional coverage of trees is expanded until trees occupy 100% of the non-bare soil area.
 The proportion of various tree types (i.e. broadleaf/needleleaf and deciduous/evergreen) is conserved as in the original map as well as the fractional coverage of bare soil which prevents expanding vegetation on land areas where it could not realistically grow (e.g. in deserts).
-If no trees are - 120 present in a given grid cell with less than 100% bare soil, the zonal mean forest composition is taken as a representative value.
+If no trees are 120 present in a given grid cell with less than 100% bare soil, the zonal mean forest composition is taken as a representative value.
 This results in a map with only tree PFTs (PFT names) and bare soil, all other vegetation types being shrunk to zero.
 It is important to note that this FOREST map does not represent a potential vegetation map, which would imply a more conservative assumption in terms of forest expansion potential.
 Indeed, trees can grow even in regions where they would not naturally occur because of various human interventions (assisted afforestation, forest management, fire suppression, etc).
-This FOREST map - 125 is therefore in line with the idea of considering both reforestation and afforestation potential, while still excluding forest expansion over dryland regions where irrigation measures would likely be necessary.
+This FOREST map 125 is therefore in line with the idea of considering both reforestation and afforestation potential, while still excluding forest expansion over dryland regions where irrigation measures would likely be necessary.

 The GRASS map is then derived from the FOREST map by converting all tree PFTs into grassland PFTs, the C3 to C4 ratio being conserved as in the original MODIS-based map as well as the bare soil fraction.

-Since the various RCMs use different land use classification schemes (see Table 1), the PFT-based FOREST and GRASS required).
+Since the various RCMs use different land use classification schemes (see Table 1), the PFT-based FOREST and GRASS maps were converted into model-specific land use classes for implementation into the respective RCMs.
+The specific conversion rules used in each RCM are summarized in Table 1 (note that for three out of the nine RCMs no conversion was required).
 Urban areas, inland water and glacier, if included in a given RCM, were conserved as in the standard dataset of the respective RCM.